 And this one.. is for me.
 My favorite childhood cake was a simple chocolate sheet cake with chocolate frosting and colorful sprinkles on top.
-This keto dessert is as close as you can get to that on a low carb diet.
+This recipe is as close as you can get to that on a low-carb diet.

 15. Carrot cake

-I wasn’t sure how easy (or not) it would be to make a carrot cake that would be appropriate on the keto diet.
-I’m happy to say that it IS possible!
-With around 7g carbs and 3g fiber for a generous frosted slice, this cake is a great low carb option.
+I wasn't sure how easy (or not) it would be to make a carrot cake that would be appropriate for a keto diet.
+I'm happy to say that it IS possible!
+With around 7g carbs and 3g fiber for a generous frosted slice, this cake is a great low-carb option.

 Keto mug cakes

-Mug cakes are amazing.
-It’s the easiest way to satisfy those sugar cravings, and another advantage is that they are usually single-serve, so they are self-limiting, which is a very good thing when it comes to keto desserts!
+Mug cakes are such an amazing keto dessert.
+Making them is the quickest and easiest way to satisfy those sugar cravings.
+And another advantage is that they are usually single-serve, so they are self-limiting, which is a very good thing.

 16. Microwave cheesecakes